bytefish/bytefish.de/blog/dgraph.md

 summary: An introduction to Dgraph.

 In late September I started a project on [Dgraph], that I planned to finish on parental leave.
 Fast-Forward to today: 2019 and my parental leave are almost over.

+Software Estimations are easy!

-In November I noticed, that I am not making any progress with the Dgraph project.
+I noticed, that I am not making any progress with the Dgraph project.
 The problem of building an interesting dataset and at the same time learning about Dgraph turned out to be a little too ambitious.

-Software Estimations are easy!

 So I started to learn about "classic" Triplestores and Semantic Web Technologies first: